 Fred firmly shook his head from side to side.
 “My friend, you meet me on the trail tomorrow, I’ll show you where to get water.”

-Try it,” he said handing me a piece.
+“Before you go try this,” he said handing me a piece.
 I crunched on the small fibrous tuber and a surprising amount of slightly sweet watery juice ran down my throat.

 “See.
 Water,” said Fred.
 “I told you, it’s everywhere.”

 A wealth of cultural and natural heritage lies within this special place of enchanting beauty which is home to an abundance of significant plant and animal species.
 Many are relics of bygone eras.
 You’ll see towering sandstone cliffs, vibrant side gorges, hidden mini-oasis carved by nature and some of the best preserved and oldest Aboriginal rock art in Queensland.